 Nap during the day

-Babies spend a lot of time napping, so if you’re feeling tired during the day, take a 20 minute nap.
+Babies spend a lot of time napping, so if you’re feeling tired during the day, lie down on your mattress and take a 20 minute nap.
 This is long enough to recharge the body but not too long so you fall into a deep sleep, making you feel even sleepier when you wake up.

 Relax and de-stress